snowplow-archive/snowplow.github.com/_posts/2016-05-22-iglu-r4-epaulettes-released.md

 We are pleased to announce the fourth release of the [Iglu Schema Registry System][iglu-repo], with an initial release of the Iglu Core library, implemented in Scala.

-Read on for more information on Release 4 Epaulettes, named after the [famous stamp] [epaulettes]:
+Read on for more information on Release 4 Epaulettes, named after the [famous Belgian postage stamps] [epaulettes]:

 1. [Scala Iglu Core](/blog/2016/05/22/iglu-r4-epaulettes-released/#core)
 2. [Registry Syncer updates](/blog/2016/05/22/iglu-r4-epaulettes-released/#syncer)